trohit/ik/systemdesign/cloud/AWS/networking.md

           - Has Port fwding support
           - Has Bastion Host support: can connect instances on pbt subnet
           - Can associate + has support for security groups
+   - Amazon DNS
+     - enableDNSHostNames : DNS that gives public hostname to public IP addr
+     - enableDNSSuport : determines whether internal DNS is enabled for the VPC
+     - default VPC : both enableDNSHostNames + enableDNSSuport is True
+     - custom VPC : only enableDNSSuport True